athena-labz/athena/README.md

 Lets assume Alice violates the contract and only delivers a book with 100 pages.
 Bob could invoke an *accusation* event inside the *contract*.
 This will notify the first judge in the contract (Charlie) and give him a deadline (e.g 24 hours) to provide answers to the inputs defined by Alice.

-If he does, then the logic will be executed according to the inputs provided (e.g. `(True, False, True)`) and would distribute the tokens locked in the `Accusation Contract` accordingly.
+If he does, then the logic will be executed according to the inputs provided (e.g. `(True, False, True)`) and would distribute the tokens locked in the *contract* accordingly.
 Because of how the contract was defined Alice would receive nothing.
 Bob would receive 950 DSET and Charlie would receive 50 DSET.
 It is possible that Charlie does not respond within the deadline.
 In this case the next judge in the list will be notified (Daniel) and the cycle repeats.

 In our example Bob was the one to invoke the accusation, but Alice could do the same thing if Bob does not follow the agreed upon rules in the contract.